Introduction to Pay-Per-View Live Streams

 After installing WordPress on your website and the two required plugins, simply go to WpStream.net and register.
 You will have to pick a broadcasting package which will give you bandwidth as well as storage for recordings.
 This is how your account dashboard will look like:

 Now go to your website’s WordPress dashboard and click on WpStream, then WpStream Options.
 Here you will have to add your WpStream account details to link your account to your website.
-Once you have added the correct details, a message that you connected to WpStream will appear:
+Once you have added the correct details, a message informing your successful connection to WpStream will appear:

 Your website is ready to start selling tickets!

 Let’s start by creating our first live channel product.
 Go to your WordPress dashboard and then click “Products”.
-Now click “Add New”.
+Now click “Add New Pay-Per-View Live Stream”.
 You can pick a relevant name for your live channel, such as “Rolling Stones Live From Times Square”.
 You will have to set “Live Channel” in the “Product Data” dropdown.
 With WpStream, you are also able to add images, channel details, a description and of course, a price for your pay per view channel.